 If you've ever bought a new pedal and just couldn't get the same sounds out of it that you heard on a demo video, you're not alone.
 While there are countless guitar tutorials and lessons online, there are very few that cover tone and effects properly.

 For example, there is is a $1,229 online course at Berklee on guitar effects and tone.
-When I researched what the course covered, I was surprised at how basic it was and how it completely missed a lot of important topics or glossed over important areas.
+When I researched what the course covered, I was disappointed by how basic it was and how it completely missed a lot of important topics or glossed over important areas.

 I created this course to give guitarists a better learning resource without the insane price tag.
-By the time this course is complete it will cover significantly more than the Berklee course at a small fraction of the cost.
-Parts 1 & 2 (available now) already cover most of what is taught in the Berklee course without costing a small fortune.
+My goal is to cover significantly more than the Berklee course at a small fraction of the cost.
+This course already covers most of what is taught in the Berklee course without costing a small fortune.

 How is Payment Processed?

-Part 1 (available now) introduces you to all the main types of guitar effects you're likely to use.
+Part 1 introduces you to all the main types of guitar effects you're likely to use.

 You will find out how each type of effect works because understanding how an effect is created makes it easier to know how to control that effect.